ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 e = Object(e);

-Besides objects corresponded with primitive values, there are also objects created by special built in constructors: Function (function objects constructor) Array (arrays constructor), RegExp (regular expressions constructor), Math (the mathematical module), Date (the constructor of dates), etc. Such objects are also values of type Object; their distinction from each other is implemented by presence and values of certain internal properties which we will discuss below.
+Besides, there are also objects created by special built in constructors: Function (function objects constructor) Array (arrays constructor), RegExp (regular expressions constructor), Math (the mathematical module), Date (the constructor of dates), etc. Such objects are also values of type Object and their distinction from each other is managed by internal properties which we will discuss below.

 For three object values: object, array and regular expression there are short notations which called accordingly an object initialiser, an array initialiser and a regular expression literal: